We’re going to walk through a simple LBO model - it is not meant to be comprehensive. This model (and post) has the following objectives:

 IRR and MoIC are the 2 most common metrics for evaluating PE transactions.
 And they’re better together.
 MoIC makes it easy to understand the profit from a transaction, but it does not take into account the time value of money.
 IRR does factor in time.

 Your completed returns schedule should match this:

 Congrats on completing the Easy LBO!
-Try the rest of our private equity modeling guides:
+Try the rest of our private equity modeling tutorials: